jusinowicz/metascrape/abstracts/README.md

 ### 6. Analyze Abstracts
 The table of words taken from the abstracts is already useful for helping us sort and categorize papers in a more refined way.
 See the code in *analysis_in_R.* In particular at this stage, **abstract_table_summary.R** contains example R code that will plot papers according to certain key words.
 At the moment, most of the code here is used to distinguish papers that are more ecological in nature from those that are focused on agricultural or soil remediation practices.

+If you would like to use the results of analyzing the abstracts to create a subset of papers which are analyzed in subsequent steps, then